 For serious cases of academic misconduct referred to a Student Disciplinary Panel via the Academic Misconduct Procedure, the Panel also has recourse to the range of academic sanctions within that Procedure.

-Students should be aware that, where there has been a finding against them or an ongoing consideration of an allegation against them under a University procedure such as Academic Misconduct, Code of Conduct, Fitness to Practise or Student Disciplinary, then they may not be eligible to participate in some activities, such as studying or working abroad or professional placements.
+You should be aware that, where there has been a finding against you or an ongoing consideration of an allegation against them under a University procedure such as Academic Misconduct, Code of Conduct, Fitness to Practise or Student Disciplinary, then you may not be eligible to participate in some activities, such as studying or working abroad or professional placements.
 Restrictions may also be imposed by individual partner institutions and as such details of restrictions will depend on the programme of study and the proposed partner institution.
-If you have concerns about this you are advised to contact your School.
+If you have concerns about this, you are advised to contact your School.

 There are no further stages in the University Procedure; however, the Office of the Independent Adjudicator (OIA) provides an independent scheme for the review of student complaints.
 Further information can be found at www.oiahe.org.uk